jcubic/jankiewicz-blog/blog/en/charity-bragging-page.md

 This article is **my Charity bragging page**, and here are charities I donate to.
 The list may grow in the future, I will try to keep the list up to date.
-Note that some of them are Open Source projects, they are not exactly charities, but Open Source projects also are operate on donations.
+Note that some of them are Open Source projects, they are not exactly charities, but Open Source projects also operate on donations.

 ## [Internet Archive](https://archive.org/donate?origin=jakub.jankiewicz.org)